cfpb/design-system/docs/pages/data-visualization-1.md

   ### Limit the data you include

-  Include no more than five data types in your chart to help ensure it will be readable and accessible.
+  Include no more than five data types in your chart to ensure it will be readable and accessible.
 For example, a line chart should have no more than five lines, and a pie chart should have no more than five slices.
 If you need to show more than five data types, break your chart into multiple smaller charts.

   ### Use accessible colors and patterns